 - There can be a system wherein a periodical review of inventory could be carried out to keep the inventory under control.

 - There should a periodical review of obsolete materials so that non-moving materials can be identified and suitable action can be initiated.

 - At present construction companies never mind the minimum amount of surplus materials available in other plants, instead, if they use those surplus items delay in the production or progressing can be eliminated.

 - It is suggested to have to close monitoring of receipts in regard to subsidiary materials either from other plants or purchasing.

 - There must be proper communication between the purchasing team and site teams.

 - The construction industry always gets lured by bulk-purchase discounts into acquiring more inventory than they need.

 An inventory becomes obsolete because of changes in product design or because of technical change.
-Obsolescence cannot be controlled without proper identification of inventories which might become obsolete from time to time.
+Obsolescence cannot be controlled without proper identification of inventories that might become obsolete from time to time.
 Finally, an inventory management system is considered to be the key role in an organization, which is responsible to complete the company’s project in a specific budget within a certain period of time.
 It is clearly understood that inventory management of any construction industry will undergo intense pressure and stress in their work environment.

-Thus, proper preventive measures like JIT, supply chain management along with the lean management will be suggested to overcome the impacts of inventory management to improve productivity in construction projects.
+Thus, proper preventive measures like JIT, supply chain management along with lean management will be suggested to overcome the impacts of inventory management to improve productivity in construction projects.